andrioni/snowplow.github.com/_posts/2014-08-31-analyzing-page-view-data-in-neo4j.md

 It's worth considering at this point how long it would take to perform an equivalent search in SQL.
 For each session by each user, we'd have to find all of the page view events, sort them, find the times they've visited the 'About' page, and then count five steps back, checking that the intervening pages don't include the 'About' page.

-## What journeys do users take from the home page?
+<h2 id="what-journeys-do-users-take-from-the-homepage">3.
+What journeys do users take from the home page?</h2>

 We might be interested in where users go after arriving at the homepage.
 Now we'll need to match a pattern of, say, 3 steps from the homepage.
 We'll use the <tt>EXTRACT</tt> command to return just the URL attached to the events in the path, rather than the nodes themselves.
 That's because we're not looking for user IDs, timestamps, etc, so this will give us some cleaner results.